 OK Now you can think, that everything is done.
 You are opening the newly created map and unfortunately, there are no coordinate grids there.
 So do you think, that my advice was rubbish? 😉

-6. Once you do this do the same thing like previously: select a whole code, copy to the Notepad ++, save as a .js file (Pic.
+6. Once you do this do the same thing as previously: select a whole code, copy it to the Notepad ++, save it as a .js file (Pic.
 18) and set it in your output folder wherever you like.

 The last part of this article refers to utilizing the coordinate grids in Google MyMaps.
-The Nearby.org.uk website offers a ready prepared .kml files for UTM and MGRS coordinate grids for a whole globe.
+The Nearby.org.uk website offers ready-prepared .kml files for UTM and MGRS coordinate grids for a whole globe.
 Unfortunately is too big to open in the Google MyMaps after import and you can use it in Google Earth only.

 There are 2 ways to get the coordinates into Google My Maps.
-The first solution bring you the points, that will show rough coordinates.
+The first solution brings you the points, that will show rough coordinates.
 I have created a small VBA Excel macro, that can generate the coordinate values quickly (Pic.
-21) and save it as a .csv file, required to input the MS Excel data to Google Earth.
+21) and save it as a .csv file, required to inputting the MS Excel data to Google Earth.
 I will not describe this process here, because there are many tutorials on the web.
-However, this is the example of how can you get the coordinates into Google MyMaps quickly.
+However, this is an example of how can you get the coordinates into Google MyMaps quickly.

-When you generate the coordinates in my VBA tool, that is available here you can import this .csv data to Google Earth and next save it as a .kml file (Pic.
+When you generate the coordinates in my VBA tool, which is available here you can import this .csv data to Google Earth and next save it as a .kml file (Pic.
 22, 23).